 The Object Model

 Understanding SomeWM's object model is the foundation for everything else.
-Once you grasp how screens, tags, clients, and widgets relate, configuration becomes intuitive.
+Once you grasp how outputs, screens, tags, clients, and widgets relate, configuration becomes intuitive.

 The Core Objects